 Mr David Owens (2012 - 2018) (2018 - 2023)

 Mr David Owens (F.C.A) is currently Senior Vice President, Finance and Operations for SolarWinds (NYSE: SWI).
 Prior to joining SolarWinds, Mr. Owens worked for Red Hat, Inc., an enterprise software company, for over seven years, where he served initially as Director of Global Logistics and Production and then as Senior Director of Finance- EMEA.

 Mr. Owens qualified as a chartered accountant with Ernst & Young and is a member of the Institute of Chartered Accountants in Ireland.

 Mr Donal Kelly (2013 - 2018) (2018 - 2023)

 Mr Donal Kelly is Managing Director of Fast Fish Ltd, a successful fish sales and oil supply business based in Castletownbere.
 Mr Kelly served on the Celtic Sea Herring Management Committee for 10 years and on the West Pelagic Committee for 3 years.

-Mr Kelly has served on a number of boards both in the private and voluntary sector.
-He has been a Cork County Community and Volunatry Fora, Cork County Development Board and has acted as Chairman of Castletownbere GAA, Management Committee of Berehaven Golf Club and Castletownbere Community Development Association.
+Mr Kelly has served on a number of boards, both in the private and voluntary sector, including the Cork County Community and Voluntary Forum and the Cork County Development Board and has acted as Chairman of Castletownbere GAA Management Committee.
+He is also a member of Berehaven Golf Club and the Castletownbere Community Development Association.